RCP: A Low-overhead Reversible Coherence Protocol: Hardware Structure

 \subsection{Speculative Buffer Structure}

 \projectname uses speculative buffer (specBuf) to keep the effects of speculation.
 Similar to InvisiSpec~\cite{yan2018invisispec}: there is a one-to-one mapping relation between a processor's load queue (LQ) entry and a specBuf entry in both L1 and L2.
 Figure~\ref{fig:specBuf} shows the specBuf organization.
 For a given LQ entry in core(i)---$LQ[i,j]$---there is a corresponding specBuf entry in L1 cache, $SB_{L1}[i,j]$, and L2 cache, $SB_{L2}[i,j]$.
 We denote the specBuf of a core(i) in L1 and L2 as $SB_{L1}[i,*]$ and $SB_{L2}[i,*]$, respectively.
-In this paper, we assume private L1 cache and shared L2 cache as the LLC, so in hardware, $SB_{L1}[i,*]$ is associated with each core's L1 cache and all cores' $SB_{L2}[i,*]$ are organized together associating with the shared L2.
-The format of each specBuf in L1 and L2 is the same.
 The {\em valid} bit indicates whether the entry is in use---only the LQ entries for speculative loads have valid specBuf entries.
-The {\em ready} bit indicates whether the coherence transactions related to the entry is in transient.
-The {\em metadata} field keeps speculative access information, e.g., the number of accesses performed to the cache line while it is speculative.
-This information is used to update the cache status if the line is merged later.
+The {\em ready} bit indicates whether the coherence transactions related to the entry is in transit.
+The {\em metadata} field keeps speculative access information, e.g., the number of accesses performed to the cache line while it is speculative, which is used to update the cache status if the line is merged later.
 While we indicate {\em SpecData} field, it is only used to store the actual data of the cache line if it is not allocated in cache.
-Thus, there is not much data movement between specBuf and cache during merge.
+Thus, there are not frequent data movements between specBuf and cache during merge.
 Similarly, {\em Coh\_State} records the coherence state of the line, and is only used when it does not exist in cache.
 Otherwise, the normal state field in each cache line is used to keep the state.
 The combined size of all $SB_{L1}[i,*]$ and $SB_{L2}[i,*]$ is $2 \times (\#\:of\:cores) \times (\#\:of\:LQ\:entries)$.
 The number of specBuf entries is the same as InvisiSpec~\cite{yan2018invisispec}.